GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_C.md

 The journal entry exhibting document number CHEK17119504 corresponds to a global anomaly.
 The journal entry contains the department title "26 LICENSES & INSPECTIONS" which in unusual when compared to all other journal entries in the dataset.

 Please do not start auditing until I say "Audit!".
-Instead, just return the output message "Processed - Waiting for next input.
+Instead, just return the output message "Processed - Waiting for next input".
 ```

 ### 6. Input-Output Example Prompt